Quantum gravity with purely virtual particles from asymptotically local quantum field theory: Asymptotically local quantum gravity

-Formula (\ref{second}) shows that the second-order vertex is the incremental ratio of the incremental ratio, keeping one variable fixed (which one being immaterial).
+keeping one variable fixed (which one being immaterial).
 In particular, the vertex is well defined and tends to its local limit fast enough.
 One can proceed similarly for the rest of the expansion.

 To derive the loop integrals of the theory (\ref{sc2}), we proceed as follows.
 First, we integrate out $\chi _{\mu \nu }$.
-This generates \textquotedblleft functional diagrams\textquotedblright\ built by means of the covariantized versions of the propagators (\ref{proppa}), where $Q$ and $ \sigma $ are functions of $D_{\mu }D^{\mu }+m^{2}$.
+This generates \textquotedblleft functional diagrams\textquotedblright\ built by means of the covariantized versions of the propagators (\ref{proppa}), where $1/Q$ and $\sigma $ are (entire) functions of $D_{\mu }D^{\mu }+m^{2}$.
 Later, we expand the metric tensor $g_{\mu \nu }$ around flat space.
 The expansion also acts inside the covariantized $\chi _{\mu \nu }$ propagators, and is treated by means of identities like (\ref{incre}).
-Once this is done, we arrive at the loop integrals, which are well defined.
+By the results of this section, it generates only entire functions, through repeated incremental ratios.
+Once the expansion is worked out to the order of our interest, we are ready to study the loop integrals.
+They are well defined, because the vertices are entire functions, the propagators of physical particles are standard ones and the propagators of PVPs are also entire functions.